Understanding Forgery in Ohio

 As stated in the Ohio Revised Code 2913.31, forging another person’s signature without his or her authority is considered punishable as a felony.

 Being convicted of a felony in Dayton can hold serious and permanent repercussions on an individual’s criminal record.
-Consulting with a Dayton criminal defense attorney in your area will be of extreme importance in securing your future freedom.

 - Depending on the severity of the forgery accusation and the amounts of property for the forgery, the corresponding level of felony is as follows: